perqin/hexo-generator-amp/README.md

 ## Options

-`hexo-generator-amp` can set the following options.
+This plugin can set the following options.
+Please edit `_config.yml`.

 ``` yaml
 # Advanced Settings of hexo-amp-generator